 Ex – Microsoft student partner (Nirma University, India)

-i am sorry – i should have mentined it somewhere in the post.
-Any-who, YUVA is a NGO based in India and one of their campaign is to spread computer literacy among slum childrens.
-For this campaign they partnerend with Microsoft and the name of the initiative was Yuva + Microsot student partners Digitial literacy campaign.
-I was a part of this wonderful initiative and the few snaphots that you see were taken when we volunteers used to go and teach this wonderful bunch of intelligent students basic computer stuff.
-I hope this anwers your question. if i have missed anything, please let me know.
+YUVA is a NGO based in India and one of their campaign is to spread computer literacy among slum children’s.
+For this campaign they partnered with Microsoft and the name of the initiative was Yuva + Microsot student partners Digital literacy campaign.
+I was a part of this wonderful initiative and the few snapshots that you see were taken when we volunteers used to go and teach this wonderful bunch of intelligent students basic computer stuff.

 In last few days, I saw some very good live band performances in Ahmedabad.
 Earlier, the frequency of performance used to quite low but in recent times the number has gone up considerably. i think that’s basically good as it helps in fostering the Music culture in Gujarat.